-Learning Objectives: Students learn how to identify security concerns using the Adjudicative Guidelines to make a personnel security determination.
-In addition, they will be introduced to the whole person concept, different types of background Investigations, designated sensitive positions, and personnel security policies and regulations.
-Students will also learn how to evaluate a portion of a person's life, to reasonably determine if their future behavior would be consistent with national security.
+Learning Objectives: Students will learn how to identify security concerns using the Adjudicative Guidelines to make a personnel security determination.
+In addition, they will be introduced to the whole person concept, different types of background investigations, designated sensitive positions, and personnel security policies and regulations.
+Students will also learn how to evaluate a portion of a person’s life to reasonably determine if their future behavior would be consistent with national security.

 Delivery Method: Instructor-led

 Length: 6 and 1/2 days

-Target Audience: Department of Defense (DoD) and federal civilian (GS/GG 5-7 level) who adjudicate the eligibility for assignment to sensitive positions and/or access to collateral and Sensitive Compartmented Information (SCI) program information or DoD/DoD IC Government Civilian/Military personnel (non-adjudicators) who perform duties in support of national security adjudications.
+Target Audience: Department of Defense (DoD) and federal civilians (GS/GG 5-7 level) who adjudicate eligibility for assignment to sensitive positions and/or access to collateral and Sensitive Compartmented Information (SCI) program information or DoD/DoD IC Government Civilian/Military personnel (non-adjudicators) who perform duties in support of national security adjudications.
 Nominations for attendance must be made through, and approved by, the head or designee of your organization.

 - Attendance Requirement: Full-time attendance and participation in all sessions.

 - Exam Requirements: Students must earn 105 points out of 140, a 75 percent grade average on course exams and performance exercises.

 Prerequisites: Successful completion of the Introduction to DoD Personnel Security Adjudications Course and exam.

-- ACE Credit Recommendation: Four (4) semester hours, lower division baccalaureate/associate degree category.
+- ACE Credit Recommendation: Three (3) semester hours, lower division baccalaureate/associate degree category.

 - Professional Development Units per SPēD: 45